natecraddock/website/content/now.md

 finally ready to pick things up again.
 Now that I have some experience with Zig I think I will begin reimplementing everything I've done up to this point in Zig as a way to get back into the project.

+### zf

+[zf](https://github.com/natecraddock/zf) is a terminal fuzzy finder written in Zig.
+For a few years now I have tried to use fzf and fzy, but a few small annoyances were enough of an excuse to write my own!
+The fuzzy finder is minimalist compared to fzf, and has an algorithm that strongly prefers matches on filenames.

 ### Neovim plugins